akhilam512/akhilam512.github.io/src/content/2019-03-04-getting-started-with-bash-scripting.md

 "Bash Scripting" - let's break it down to what it is.
 First up - "Bash". <br>

-Bash is basically a shell - a place where you can communicate with the core (kernel) in forms of commands (like ls, cat, cd).
+Bash is a shell - a place where you communicate with the core (kernel) in forms of commands (like ls, cat, cd).
 In other words, it's a command line interface (CLI) <br>

-Scripting  is fundamentally writing a bunch of commands together and then execute it , much like a "program" . <br>
+Scripting  is fundamentally writing a bunch of commands together and then execute them, much like a "program" . <br>

-A 'Bash Script' is basically a bunch of commands put together in one single 'script'. <br>
+A 'Bash Script' is a bunch of commands put together in one single 'script'. <br>

 Bash scripting is a way of communicating effectively with your hardware. <br>